-Getting to know AdWords Editor
+Getting to know the Google AdWords Editor

 Excellent organization and productivity are key skills when optimizing your PPC campaigns for best results.

 When it comes to managing large AdWords accounts, one of the biggest mistakes PPC marketers commit is failing to take advantage of the AdWords Editor tool.

 Every AdWords expert knows time is valuable and any tool that can speed up your campaign building and monitoring process is a must have.
 By using AdWords Editor, you could vastly improve the management of your AdWords accounts with very little effort.

 For those unfamiliar with this fabulous tool, AdWords Editor is a free application for managing AdWords campaigns.
 Yes, that’s right, 100% free and it’s no longer just for PPC pros because recent updates over the past few years have made AdWords Editor very straightforward to use.